tlgs/magpie/README.md

 The [ROCK Pi 23 PoE HAT](https://wiki.radxa.com/ROCKPI_23W_PoE_HAT)
 has a PWM controllable fan "supported" by Radxa.
-It's not straighforward to set it up using Armbian so I didn't.
+It's not straighforward to set it up using Armbian, so I didn't.
 Here's a related
 [thread on the Armbian forums](https://forum.armbian.com/topic/20101-open-pwm-on-rockpi4-to-control-fan-on-poe-hat/) that should be a decent starting point.